Lude Franke

 Marc Jan Bonder

-Postdoc.
 I studied bioinformatics at the Hanze University Groningen, afterwards I did a masters in bioinformatics at the VU Amsterdam.
 I obtained my PhD (cum laude) in Groningen at the UMCG, under supervision of Lude Franke, Alexandra Zhernakova and Cisca Wijmenga.
-After my PhD I was awarded a Interdisciplinary Postdoc fellowship, funded by EMBL & Marie Skłodowska-Curie Actions to do a Postdoc at EMBL-EBI and EMBL to work in the group of Oliver Stegle.
+After my PhD I was awarded a Interdisciplinary Postdoc fellowship, funded by EMBL & Marie Sklodowska-Curie Actions to do a Postdoc at EMBL-EBI and EMBL to work in the group of Oliver Stegle.
 After my PostDoc at EMBL/EMBL-EBI I worked as a team leader at the DKFZ in Heidelberg in the division of Computational Genomics and Systems Genetics.
 Currently I’m a Postdoc in the functional genomics lab, where I’m working on single cell genomics projects and I’m co-leading the sc-eQTLGen effort.

 Roy Oelen